 quality assurance (QA): Those planned and systematic actions necessary to provide adequate confidence that a facility, structure, system, or component will perform satisfactorily and safely in service.
 QA includes quality control.
-If quality is the degree to which an item or process meets or exceeds the user's requirements, then QA is the actions that provide the confidence that quality was in fact achieved.
+If quality is the degree to which an item or process meets or exceeds the user's requirements, then QA is the action that provides confidence that quality was in fact achieved.

 quality control (QC): Those actions necessary to control and verify the features and characteristics of a material, process, product, service, or activity to specified requirements.
-The aim of quality control is to provide quality that is satisfactory, adequate, dependable, and economic.
+The aim of QC is to provide quality that is satisfactory, adequate, dependable, and economic.